BLyndon/bayesian_methods/docs/_posts/2020-07-29-bayesian_inference.md

 $$

 #### Conclusion
-The only accessible variables to Fred at work were the phonecall $$p$$ and the radio $$r$$.
+The only accessible variables to Fred at work were the phone call $$p$$ and the radio $$r$$.
 But knowing the circumstances summarized in the **belief network** and the probabilities we were able to infer the probability of a burglar or an earthquake.

 In case of few and discrete variables, we are able to completely enumerate all hypotheses and evaluate their probabilities.
 In continuous hypothesis spaces however, this is no longer feasible.